hyperdevs-team/morsa/README.md

-# Morsa: Jetpack Compose Testing Framework
+# Morsa: Jetpack Compose UI Testing Framework
 [![Release](https://jitpack.io/v/hyperdevs-team/morsa.svg)](https://jitpack.io/#hyperdevs-team/morsa)

 Test library to ease UI testing with Jetpack Compose

 ## Purpose
-🚧🚧🚧🚧🚧
+This library aims to add some useful wrappers and abstractions over common Espresso functions used while testing UI in your Android apps so you can write UI tests as fast as you create Compose screens.
+The library will also help you write more readable tests, thus improving their maintainability.

 ## Why `morsa`?
 🚧🚧🚧🚧🚧